John Graeme Balsillie

-John Graeme Balsillie (11 September 1885 – 10 July 1924) was an inventor, communications engineer, wireless telegraphy pioneer, business proprietor and senior public servant.
-He is perhaps best known for oversighting the establishment of Australia's first coastal radio network which utilised a wireless telegraphy system patented by himself and generally known as the Australian system.
-Born in Brisbane, Queensland, he migrated with his family to London.
-His studies focused from an early age upon wireless telegraphy and soon found employment in that rapidly developing industry.
-After a decade of wireless experience, he was recruited by the then Prime Minister Fisher as the "Commonwealth Wireless Telegraphy Expert."
-He helped to develop the Australian Wireless System free of royalty, jump-starting the nation's radio communications network.
+John Graeme Balsillie (11 September 1885 – 10 July 1924) was an Australian inventor, communications engineer, wireless telegraphy pioneer, business proprietor and senior public servant.
+He is perhaps best known for overseeing the establishment of Australia's first coastal radio network, which used a wireless telegraphy system patented by himself and was generally known as the Australian system.
+Born in Brisbane, Queensland, he migrated with his family to London in 1903.
+His studies focussed from an early age on wireless telegraphy, and he soon found employment in that rapidly developing industry.
+After a decade of wireless experience, he was recruited by then Prime Minister Fisher as the "Commonwealth Wireless Telegraphy Expert".
+Balsillie helped to develop the Australian Wireless System free of royalty, jump-starting the nation's radio communications network.
 The coastal radio network was completed in time to play a significant part in Australia's defence of its borders in World War I.

 Early life and family

-John Graeme Balsillie (generally known as Graeme) was born on 11 September 1885 at Brisbane, Queensland.
-His parents migrated from Scotland circa 1880.
-His father was James Pearson Balsillie (a wholesale warehouseman) and his mother was Eliza Balsillie née Johnston.
-His father passed in 1889 while Graeme was still an infant of only 4 years of age.
-The extended family were initially of some means and the young Balsillie was raised by his uncle.
-Graeme attended the Brisbane Normal School and was by his own account a rebellious youth.
-However his underlying brilliance was recognised and he continued his studies at the Brisbane Grammar School.
-By 1901 the family finances were largely exhausted and he commenced work as a clerk in a warehouse, but continuing his studies in the evening.
-At this time he met Edward Gustavus Campbell Barton who was lecturing in all matters electrical at the local colleges and no doubt developed his interests in both wireless telegraphy and rainmaking.
+John Graeme Balsillie (generally known as Graeme) was born on 11 September 1885 in Brisbane, Queensland.
+His parents had migrated from Scotland circa 1880.
+His father was James Pearson Balsillie (a wholesale warehouseman) and his mother was Eliza Balsillie (née Johnston).
+His father died in 1889 when Graeme was 4 years old.
+The extended family was initially of some means and the lad was raised by his uncle.
+Graeme attended Brisbane Normal School and was by his own account a rebellious youth; however, his underlying brilliance was recognised and he continued his studies at Brisbane Grammar School.
+By 1901, the family finances were largely exhausted and he commenced work as a clerk in a warehouse, but continued his studies in the evening.
+At this time he met Edward Gustavus Campbell Barton, who was lecturing in all matters electrical at the local colleges, and no doubt developed Graeme's interests in both wireless telegraphy and rainmaking.